camunda/camunda-docs-manual/content/update/minor/74-to-75/tomcat.md

 1. Upgrade the Camunda BPM Core Libraries
 2. Upgrade Optional Camunda BPM Libraries
-3. Maintain Process Engine Configuration
-4. Maintain Process Applications
+3. Maintain Process Applications
-5. Upgrade Web Applications
+4. Upgrade Web Applications

 In each of the following steps, the identifiers `$*_VERSION` refer to the current version and the new versions of the artifacts.